-“Bleeding, stretch marks, someone else’s breasts for sure, baby fat that just won’t go away… Will I ever get my regular body back?”
+“Bleeding, stretch marks, someone else’s breasts for sure, baby fat that just won’t go away… Will I ever get my normal body back?”

 Having a new baby is great, right?
-Having a post pregnancy body is not that great!
+Having a post-pregnancy body… not so much!

 For example, if it hadn’t hurt so much, you’d wonder if you really did give birth since you still look pregnant!

-The first time you give birth, you might be a bit shocked over about how much your body has changed and how it looks directly after giving birth.
+The first time you give birth, you might be a bit shocked over how much your body has changed and how it looks directly after childbirth.
 It is hard to know what to expect and what is normal.

 I think knowing is always better.

 Remember, with a bit of effort and with the help of time, your body will return to a more normal state to a large extent, probably within a year.

 Don’t despair!
 Instead, read all about your post-baby body below.